ExtraHop/rpcapd/README.md

 There are a few problems with this:

-a.
-If the captured packet was the full MTU, e.g. 1500 bytes, then rpcapd
-    will send a udp packet that's 1500 bytes + rpcap headers, so larger than MTU.
-This results in the udp packet getting sent as two IP fragments.
-Essentially every full MTU packet captured results in two sent packets.
+*   If the captured packet was the full MTU, e.g., 1500 bytes, then rpcapd sends a udp packet that is 1500 bytes + rpcap headers, which is larger than the MTU.
+This results in the udp packet being sent as two IP fragments.
+Essentially, every full MTU packet capture results in two sent packets.

-b.
-Each forwarded small packet will have a lot of overhead.
-Suppose a
-    server was only sending and receiving small packets, then forwarding each packet in its own udp packet would be twice as much bandwidth as the original traffic.
+*   Each forwarded small packet increases overhead.
+For example, if a server is sending and receiving only small packets, then forwarding each packet in its own udp packet uses twice as much bandwidth as the original traffic.

-c.
-More sent/received packets causes more overhead for the operating system.
+*   More sent and received packets causes more overhead for the operating system.

 udpstr mode packs multiple captured packets into full MTU-sized udp
 packets: